yuzhou2/swagger-doclet/README.md

 1.0.x Versions require Java 6/7

-The latest production versions are 1.1.2 and 1.0.6.
+The latest production versions are 1.1.3 and 1.0.7.

+The 1.1.3 version corresponds to the carma 1.1.2 version.
+The 1.0.7 version corresponds to the carma 1.0.7 version.

 The 1.1.2 (and 1.0.6) versions contain these fixes: